 Carrer shift means changing the type of job or profession you’ve been doing.
 It can be a move from Marketing to Design, for example, or from Sales to Website Development.
 A career shift can be a simple change in industries, a complete change in a profession, or a change in your type of employment.

-An example of industry change is when someone is working in the Oil and Gas industry and decides to search for jobs on Clothing eCommerce.
+An example of industry change is when someone works in the Oil and Gas industry and searches for jobs in Clothing eCommerce.
 The knowledge required is different, but you can stay in the same business area, in a different industry.